-21.1 This Clause 21 sets out higher rates of pay (penalty rates) for ordinary hours worked at specified times or on specified days that are not required to be paid at the overtime rate.
+21.1 Clause 21 sets out higher rates of pay (penalty rates) penalty rates for ordinary hours worked at specified times or on specified.

 NOTE: Clause 20-Overtime prescribes overtime rates for hours worked in excess of, or outside ordinary hours.